• Skip to main content

 Instructions

-• Drizzle the stuffed tomatoes with olive oil and bake for 20-22 minutes until the tomatoes begin to soften and the topping begins to brown.
+• Drizzle with olive oil and bake for 22-25 minutes, until tomatoes soften and the topping turns golden brown.

 Notes